LogitsAI/beta/README.md

-# Logits AI Beta
+# Logits Beta

-This is the home of the [Logits AI](https://logits.ai) public beta program.
+This is the home of the [Logits](https://logits.ai) public beta program.

 Please use [Issues](https://github.com/LogitsAI/beta/issues) to report bugs and use [Discussions](https://github.com/LogitsAI/beta/discussions) for any other topics